-According to the European Central Bank consumer price index, the euro experienced an average inflation rate of 1.40% per year.
-Prices in 2015 are 7.20% higher than prices in 2010.
+According to the European Central Bank consumer price index, prices in 2015 are 7.20% higher than prices in 2010.
+The euro experienced an average inflation rate of 1.40% per year during this period.

 In other words, €100 in 2010 is equivalent in purchasing power to €107.20 in 2015, a difference of €7.20 over 5 years.